Dave Camp: Elections

 When U.S. Congressman Schuette of Michigan's 10th congressional district decided in 1990 to run for the U.S. Senate against incumbent U.S. Senator Carl Levin, Camp ran to replace him and won the endorsement of his former boss.
 In the Republican primary he faced former U.S. Congressman James Dunn and former State Senator Alan Cropsey.
 Despite trailing Dunn in early polls, Camp won the Republican primary with a plurality of 33%.
 He defeated Cropsey (30%), Allen (19%), Dunn (18%), and Simcox (1%).
 He won the general election with 65% of the vote.

 After redistricting, he decided to run in Michigan's 4th congressional district.
 He won the general election with 62% of the vote.
 He never won re-election with less than 61% of the vote and never had a primary challenge.

 Tenure

 102nd Congress

 Camp served on the House Committee on Agriculture.
-For his work on behalf of Michigan agriculture, Camp received the Golden Plow Award in 1998, the American Farm Bureau Federation's highest honor given to only one Member of the House in each Congress.
+Camp received the Golden Plow Award in 1998 from the American Farm Bureau Federation.